bennyhuo/KotlinBlogTranslation/original/More changes Enum Syntax, Another Deprecation and More.md

 ## Prohibiting break/continue in when-expressions

-We are planning to implement <code>continue</code> in <code>when</code>-expressions as a jump to the next <code>when</code>-entry.
-It is not implemented yet, but we want your code to stay unchanged when we add it, so for the time being, we prohibit using <code>continue</code> in <code>when</code> without a label that points to a loop:
+We are planning to implement `continue` in `when`-expressions as a jump to the next `when`-entry.
+It is not implemented yet, but we want your code to stay unchanged when we add it, so for the time being, we prohibit using `continue` in `when` without a label that points to a loop:

 {% raw %}
 <p></p>